With the practice of search engine optimisation predating even Google, are there still opportunities out there in one of the biggest markets online?

 The Hoth (Link Building Services) – $10.4M Annual Revenue

-They have raving fans and vocal critics, but whatever you feel about link building services from the Hoth, one thing is clear: They know how to sell them.
+They have raving fans, over 300,000 customers, and vocal critics, but whatever you feel about link building services from the Hoth, one thing is clear: They know how to sell them.

 Hoth, which stands for “hit ’em over the head” was founded in 2010 and later acquired by Next Net Media who also own Backlinks.com.